sandeep2400/sreDevOpsCookBook/Logging Basics.md

 Here are some simple examples of examining some Apache (or Nginx!) log files.
 Some of the command line tools available for things like are `grep`, `zgrep`, `awk`, `cut`, `sed`, `sort`, `uniq`, `head` and others.

-For more command-line tricks:

-Analyzing Apache log files
-Sed and Awk examples
-More Advanced Analysis and Tooling
+## More Advanced Analysis and Tooling
 As you might imagine, there are LOTS of tools available to analyze and store logs.
 This becomes especially important if you have a multiple-server environment, each of which may be generating it's own collection of logs.
 In situations like this, a common strategy is to combine log files to a central storage.
 This usually comes with a bonus of being both searchable and more easily analyzed.

 ## Here's a list of some available logging tools: